zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/Markdown Style Guide-en.md

 <!-- <details>
   <summary>
     I have keys but no doors.
 I have space but no room.
-You can enter but can’t leave.
+You can enter but can't leave.
 What am I?
   </summary>
   A keyboard.